 The other great novelty announced by Native Instruments is the Drum Synth.
-These are a collection of five dedicated drum and percussion synth plugins (Kick, Snare, Hi-Hat, Tom and Percussion) that draw on a range of sound generation techniques (virtual analogue, physical modeling, etc).
+These are a collection of five dedicated drum and percussion synth plugins (Kick, Snare, Hi-Hat, Tom, and Percussion) that draw on a range of sound generation techniques (virtual analog, physical modeling, etc).
 These plug-ins are structured in the same way, more or less, namely with a synthesis engine and different effects.
 That said, each plug-in offers the possibility to choose different engines, each of which has its own set of specific effect parameters.
-For example, the Kick Drumsynth has eight engines, including Sub, Tronic and Maple – a massive 808-style analogue tone, a punchy 909 and a warm acoustic emulation – with Sub’s adjustable parameters centring on pitchbend and distortion, and Maple having Skin Tune and room ambience.
+For example, the Kick Drumsynth has eight engines, including Sub, Tronic and Maple – a massive 808-style analog tone, a punchy 909 and a warm acoustic emulation – with Sub’s adjustable parameters centering on pitch bend and distortion, and Maple having Skin Tune and room ambiance.

 So, for the Kick, you have the following engines: For the big electronic bass drums, you have Sub for sub lows and Tronic, which produces a sound richer in harmonics.
 For acoustic bass drums, Dusty offers a rather deep sound, Rasper is more crunchy, Snappy allows you to play with the position of the virtual mics, Bold emulates a rock-like kick, Maple a more jazzy one, and Push offers a double-kick kinda sound.